Why should I bring my child to storytime?

 What are the six pre-literacy skills and why do they matter?

 Pre-literacy is what you know about reading before you actually learn to read.
-The six pre-literacy skills are: vocabulary, print motivation, narrative skills, print awareness, letter knowledge and phonological awareness.
+The six pre-literacy skills are: vocabulary (words), print motivation (books), narrative skills (story), print awareness (interaction), letter knowledge (alphabet) and phonological awareness (sounds).
 These six skills help ensure success in reading and school.
 They are a major part of storytime.
 For more information on each of the skills, please go to our Early Literacy page.

 Why do I have to have tickets for storytime?